NiveditaNeethirajan/AndroidWonders/README.md

 #### Geolocation

 Geolocation tab allows the user to add the current location as a new geofence using the "add geolocation" menu item.
-Every time the usere enters the geofence he receives a notification with the location`s lat and lo
+Every time the usere enters the geofence he receives a notification with the location`s lat and lon

 <img src="https://github.com/NiveditaNeethirajan/AndroidWonders/blob/master/Geolocation.png" width="250" height="500">